 - 1.1 Review the Newcastle Development Control Plan provisions relating to access, parking and road space allocation.
-The review should consider, but not be limited to: - Rates of parking provision their basis, whether flat, maximum and/or minimum or abolished and the areas to which they should apply - Provisions for flexibility in application of parking rates - Requirements for supporting documentation, included a parking control and management plan - Road widths and whether space for parking should be included on road - Identifying and reducing barriers to unbundling of car parking - Share parking - Provision for electric vehicles and car share parking. - 1.2 Investigate the potential for parking consolidation and parking precincts, and their implications for development controls. - 1.3 Undertake, in conjunction with Transport for NSW, analysis of trips patterns and determine appropriate location and feasibility of establishment of park and ride facilities.
-Sites for park and bike (with connection to key cycle routes) and park and car pool could also be considered. - 1.4 Advocate to Transport for NSW to progress, in the short term, parking related actions in the Greater Newcastle Future Transport Plan. - 1.5 Apply the Movement and Place framework and Safe Systems approach to guide decisions about repurposing parking spaces. - 1.6 Apply a hierarchy of uses, prioritising space for walking, riding, public transport, service vehicles over private cars, in our activity centres.
+The review should consider, but not be limited to: - Rates of parking provision their basis, whether a range is to be included, flat rate, maximum rate or abolishment of requirements and the areas to which they should apply - Provisions for flexibility in application of parking rates - Requirements for supporting documentation, included a parking control and management plan, to indicate how parking will be managed - Road widths and whether space for parking should be included on road - Identifying and reducing barriers to unbundling of car parking - Share parking - Provision for electric vehicles and car share parking. - 1.2 Investigate the potential for parking consolidation and parking precincts, and their implications for development controls. - 1.3 Undertake, in conjunction with Transport for NSW, analysis of trips patterns and determine appropriate location and feasibility of establishment of park and ride facilities.
+Sites for park and bike (with connection to key cycle routes) and park and car pool could also be considered. - 1.4 Advocate to Transport for NSW to progress, in the short term, parking related actions in the Greater Newcastle Future Transport Plan. - 1.5 Apply the Movement and Place framework and Safe Systems approach to guide decisions about repurposing parking spaces. - 1.6 Apply a hierarchy of users, prioritising space for walking, riding, public transport, service vehicles over private cars, in our activity centres.